EEA Permanent Residence in the UK

 'Surinder Singh Route’

 ‘Surinder Singh’ route facilitates British citizens to bring their non-EEA dependant family members to the UK using the EEA Regulations.
-The strict UK Immigration Rules does not apply to this route.
-Under this, the British citizen needs to exercise their treaty right in their capacity as either a worker or a self-employed person in another EEA member state and can then bring their non-EEA dependant relative to the UK under the EEA Regulations they having exercised their right to free movement in other EEA member state.
+The strict UK Immigration Rules do not apply to this route.
+Under this, the British citizen needs to exercise their treaty right in their capacity as either a worker or a self-employed person in another EEA member state.
+They can then bring their non-EEA dependant relative to the UK under the EEA Regulations they having exercised their right to free movement in other EEA member state.

 When you are in the UK under the Surender Singh Route the British National is considered as an EEA National and have to provide evidence of exercising treaty rights in the UK and outside the UK in some cases.

 The above-named case sets fresh guidance to the ‘Surinder Singh’ route and this has become applicable law for all future cases under the said route.
 The new guidance now looks as: